Complete Cost Comparison: Email APIs for AI Agents in 2026

 SendGrid (Twilio)

 SendGrid is one of the largest email API platforms.
-Plans start at $19.95/mo for up to 50,000 outbound emails.
+The Essentials plan starts at $19.95/mo for up to 50,000 outbound emails, and Essentials scales to 100,000 emails for about $34.95/mo (a dedicated IP and subusers come with the pricier Pro tier).
 It offers an Inbound Parse webhook that forwards incoming email to your endpoint as multipart form data.
 There is no inbox, no storage, and no threading.
-The free tier is a 60-day trial limited to 100 emails per day.
+SendGrid retired its permanent free plan in 2025; today the free option is a 60-day trial limited to 100 emails per day.

 Best for: High-volume outbound notifications from AI agents that don't need to receive replies.